 Cookies and related information will not be shared with any other organisation for marketing, market research or commercial purposes.
 The SESAR 3 JU retains full control of the data collected through first-party cookies by storing the data in servers fully controlled by the SESAR 3 JU.

 By default, the browsing experience of website visitors is not tracked by Matomo tool.
 Cookies will only be installed once you expressly consent on it.

 If you choose to opt-in (and thus being tracked by the Matomo tool to produce anonymised statistics), you can always change you mind and opt-out by selecting the 'Privacy settings' tab that appears at the bottom of all our web pages.

 Please note: If you delete cookies in your browser, the opt-in/opt-out banner will re-appear next time you access our web site.
-Further, the Matomo cookie has a validy of 6 months, hence, every 6 months the opt-in/opt-out banner will appear.
+Further, the Matomo cookie has a validy of 100 days, hence, after 100 days the opt-in/opt-out banner will appear.

 Cookies are not set by our display of social media buttons in our website pages or from the use of embedded components from those services.
 Each social media channel has their own policy on the way they process your personal data when you access their sites.
 If you have any concerns or questions about their use of your personal data, you should read their privacy policies carefully before using them.